 “vision” from “chazown” (Strong’s #2377)

-SDA Bible Commentary Vol.4, page 868 (right column second paragraph)
+Seventh-day Adventist Bible Commentary, Vol. 4, page 868 (right column second paragraph)

-SDA Bible Commentary Vol.4, page 868 (right column parts of second, third and fourth paragraphs)
+Seventh-day Adventist Bible Commentary, Vol. 4, page 868 (right column parts of second, third and fourth paragraphs)

 My thought here: The Pharisees and Sadduccees coincide admirably with the “robbers” for it was their malicious influence over the people that robbed the nation of its Messiah.

-see the very helpful list of Hellenistic kings in God Cares Vol.1 page 286
+see the very helpful list of Hellenistic kings in God Cares by Mervyn Maxwell, Vol. 1, page 286

-http://en.wikipedia.org/wiki/Seleucus_IV_Philopator If you look up this site, you will notice after its mention of “Heliodorus” that “This is mentioned in Daniel 11:20, ‘He will send out a tax collector to maintain the royal splendor.'”
-But, when we get to verse 20 we will be forced to disagree with that statement.
-That is why I omitted that phrase.
+http://en.wikipedia.org/wiki/Seleucus_IV_Philopator.
+If you look up this site, you will notice that is infers that “Heliodorus” is the “tax collector” mentioned in Daniel 11:20, “He will send out a tax collector to maintain the royal splendor.'”
+But when we get to verse 20, we will be forced to disagree with that statement.

 the noun “face” is from: “paniym” (Strong’s #6440) “fact, faces, presence, person, face of seraphim or cherubim; face of animals; surface of ground” etc. In this case, it is clearly the “face” of a “person.”